Sursock bronze: Cult of Jupiter Heliopolitanus

-Identification and descriptions of the Heliopolitan Jupiter iconographic type
+Identification and descriptions of the Jupiter Heliopolitanus iconographic type

-The French Assyriologist and archaeologist François Lenormant first described the Heliopolitan representation of Jupiter in 1876, based on a relief on an altar discovered in 1752 in the basin of a Roman-era fountain in Nîmes.
-A significant number of representations of the Heliopolitan Jupiter type have been identified including bronzes, statuettes, stone or marble reliefs, and coins from various cities of the Levant, including Orthosia in Phoenicia, Caesarea ad Libanum, Ptolemais in Phoenicia, Neapolis, Eleutheropolis, Diospolis, Nikopolis in Palestine, and Dium.
-The god is often depicted donning his characteristic kalathos, a basket-shaped headdress that tapers at the base.
-Some of the bronze statuettes replace the kalathos with a pschent, the Ancient Egyptian double crown, while on a number of miniature engravings the kalathos is supplemented or replaced by a radiate crown.
-The image of Jupiter Heliopolitanus exhibits multiple iconographic variations, primarily in the deity's garments details rather than his physical attributes.
-Typically, he is depicted standing, wearing a kalathos, an ependytes (a close-fitting dress) and an armor adorned with rosettes and busts of divinities, while his physical features, such as being a youthful, beardless god with voluminous corkscrew locks, remain consistent.
-The iconography is corroborated by the 5th century AD report of Macrobius who, citing third century Phoenician philosopher Porphyry, described the cult statue of Jupiter Heliopolitanus as youthful and beardless, with layered, cascading thick locks of hair, brandishing a thunderbolt and ears of wheat in his raised left hand.
+The French Assyriologist and archaeologist François Lenormant first described the Heliopolitan representation of Jupiter in 1876, based on a relief on an altar discovered in 1752 in the basin of a Roman-era fountain in Nîmes (see images below).
+A significant number of representations of the Heliopolitan Jupiter iconographic type have been identified, including bronzes, statuettes, stone or marble reliefs, and coins from various cities of the Levant, including Orthosia in Phoenicia, Caesarea ad Libanum, Ptolemais in Phoenicia, Neapolis, Eleutheropolis, Diospolis, Nikopolis in Palestine, and Dium.

+Within this iconographic type, Jupiter Heliopolitanus is consistently shown as a standing, youthful, beardless deity with voluminous corkscrew locks, while variation occurs primarily in costume and headgear.
+He is most commonly depicted wearing a kalathos (a basket-shaped headdress that tapers at the base), together with an ependytes (a close-fitting dress) and armor adorned with rosettes and busts of divinities.
+In some of the bronze statuettes, the kalathos is replaced by a pschent, the ancient Egyptian double crown, while on several miniature engravings, the kalathos is supplemented or replaced by a radiate crown.
+The iconography is corroborated by the fifth-century AD report of Macrobius who, citing third-century Phoenician philosopher Porphyry, described the cult statue of Jupiter Heliopolitanus as youthful and beardless, with layered, cascading locks of hair, brandishing a thunderbolt and ears of wheat in his raised left hand.
 This description is generally accurate, except regarding the attribute in the god's left hand, where Macrobius adds the thunderbolt to the ears of wheat.
-No known representations depict these two attributes combined.
+No known representations depict these two attributes associated in this manner, with both held together in the same hand.